 Since then, I have had over fifty books published, for children, adults and non-fiction books, as well as short stories.
 The children’s books range from historical fantasy to near-future science fiction, with funny contemporary stories on the way.
 Best known are the Pangur Ban fantasy series.
 Many of the novels for adults are based on history or myths and legends.
 More recently, I have discovered a new career in crime fiction.
 I started out to write a novel about a woman researching her family history, but then dark deeds in the past became interwoven with a modern crime.
 There are now six Suzie Fewings books, and three more Celtic-themed crime novels in the Aidan Mysteries.

-I live with my husband in a sixteenth-century cottage on a hill outside Tedburn St Mary in mid-Devon.
-From my study window I look out to Dartmoor.
+For many years I live with my husband in a sixteenth-century cottage on a hill outside Tedburn St Mary in mid-Devon.
+From my study window I looked out to Dartmoor.
 Place is very important to me.
 I often write with a map spread out beside me.
 I use my maiden name, Sampson, for writing because it’s a strongly West Country name.
 It is also the name of a Celtic saint, which is just right for someone who loves writing about Celtic Christianity.

 When Diana Golledge was asked to paint this, the great thing was that she knew my books as well as me.
 Diana often painted jazz musicians in performance.
 But how do you show a writer at work?
 At first she thought of posing me at my computer.
 But an author’s most important work takes place long before she is ready for the keyboard – in the imagination.
 So this is what she did.